907-ClubMember/907-ClubMember.github.io/_posts/2024-07-28-post-Proxmox-DF-setup.md

 #### Then stop and restart the VM to make sure it shows up

-### Performing forensics
+# Performing forensics

-#### Once you have Kali and the drive you want to investigate setup run autopsy.
-By deafult it will run on localhost
+#### Once you have Kali and the drive you want to investigate setup run Autopsy.
+By default it will run on localhost

 ![](/assets/images/autopsy_start.png)